 - Whether you will be making a capital investment that either saves or creates jobs in the U.S. and that meets certain dollar amount requirements

-Hiring a Beaumont immigration lawyer who has experience dealing with the USCIS can greatly improve your chances of a favorable outcome for your immigration application.
+Hiring an immigration lawyer who has experience dealing with the USCIS can greatly improve your chances of a favorable outcome for your immigration application.

 If I am convicted of a crime, can I be deported from the U.S.?